-Quick Connect Air Coupler and Air Valve at front end of coach
+Quick Connect Air Coupler and Air Valve (located behind front hood)

 The air is supplied by the chassis air brake/ suspension system air tank.
 When the air pressure is less than what you need to inflate an item, you must start the coach engine to run the system air compressor to refill the tank.